 A/N – I received a few requests to further delve into Percy and Audrey's story when they appeared in Escape.
 I had things drafted up about the pair already, and there are a couple of other things that struck me I could expand on.
-This isn't going to be a linear story more like a collection of one-shots dealing with parts of their relationship.
-It has no update schedule, and I will post as and when I've got the chapters done.
+This has no update schedule, and I will post as and when I've got the chapters done.

 When Percy left Hogwarts and started his job at the Ministry, he had an expectation that his parents would be proud of him.
 He was the third son, so he wasn't expecting to do anything Bill or Charlie hadn't done already while at Hogwarts.
 Percy didn't expect to command attention at home like Fred or George did or receive the coddling Ginny did, however much it chafed her.
 He was more invisible than Ron who had managed to make friends with Harry Potter.
 But he had expected his parents to approve of his choice of career.
 They hadn't, and he hadn't predicted how badly it all would turn out.
 Some days it was impossible to trace the steps from there to here, but here was where he most certainly was.